Grand Canyon: Fatalities

-Charlie Haeger

 On October 3, 2020, former Major League Baseball player Charlie Haeger was found dead from a self-inflicted gunshot wound on a canyon trail.
 He was under investigation for the murder of his ex-girlfriend which had taken place the day before in Scottsdale.

+In 1956, the Grand Canyon was the site of the deadliest commercial aviation disaster in history at the time when two commercial planes en route from Los Angeles collided at 21,000 feet above the canyon.
+The disaster killed all 128 passengers and crew members aboard both planes.